OCP Data Privacy Policy

 DELETION OF PERSONAL DATA10.1.

-Omilia shall delete Personal Data from the Service(s) in accordance with the retention policies set out in the relevant processing Appendix for the Service(s) and at such other times as may be required from time to time by Data Controller.
+Omilia shall delete Personal Data from the Service(s) in accordance with the Omilia’s retention policy and at such other times as may be required from time to time by Data Controller.
+In the normal course of data retention, the following timeframes apply:

 10.2.